Earth Day Clean Up Poster

 • Indian Ridge Trail (Meet at the entrance to the trails on Lindsay Drive): Donna Sheppard and the South Peel Naturalists’ Club (SPNC) enjoy protecting green spaces for birds.

 • Kerr Street North and the North Service Road West: AFTERNOON SITE FROM 2-4 PM; (Meet at the entrance to Il Fornello across from the Winner’s plaza).
-Site coordinators Ann Osana and Dagmar Wilhelm encourage High School students to pitch-in here!
+Site Coordinators Ann Osana and Dagmar Wilhelm encourage High School students and others to pitch-in here!

 • Kinoak Arena and Brook Valley Park: Toaster and Sabrina Dementros of The Oakville Independents welcome the neighbourhood to meet in the arena’s parking lot.